Tutorial: Build your first Grepr pipeline

 - Run the pipeline and view the output in the Grepr and Datadog UIs.

 - This tutorial uses Datadog as the observability tool.
 However, you can use this tutorial to create a pipeline that integrates with any Grepr-supported observability tool.
-For the complete list of supported observability vendors, see Supported integrations.
+For the complete list of supported observability vendors, see Grepr supported integrations and regions.

 - To show you the most direct way to create a pipeline in the Grepr UI, this tutorial walks you through creating an end-to-end pipeline directly in the Grepr pipeline editor.
 However, to give you more control over configurations, the Grepr UI also includes separate interfaces to configure pipeline components such as integrations.